 The way you feel emotionally and psychologically will have an impact on how well you express your milk.
 Do not worry if you find it difficult at times.

 When breastfeeding, your milk flow is caused by:

 - the sight, feel and smell of your baby

 - your baby attaching to the breast and sucking

 This is known as the let-down reflex.
-When expressing, you don’t have this so you may need some extra help.
+When expressing, you do not have this so you may need some extra support.

 Tips for expressing

-If possible, wait 4 to 6 weeks before you start to express milk for your baby.
-This is to allow your milk supply to regulate perfectly to what your baby needs.
+If possible, wait until your breast milk supply is established (at around 4 to 6 weeks) before you start to express milk for extra feeds.
+This lets your milk supply adapt to your baby's needs.
 Sometimes expressing before this time can lead to a problem with oversupply.